Clement-Lap/Clement-Lap/README.md

 </p>

 ## My Plans (for the future)
 - Traveling around the world, learn new cultures and meet different people.
-(My main destinations ideas are the North America and in Asia).
+(My main destinations ideas are in the North America and in Asia).
 - Contribute and create useful open source projects.
 - Get my degree, and (I hope) a PhD later.
 - Be fluent in English.